Black Bull of Norroway: Origins

-English scholar James Orchard Halliwell published another story, titled The Bull of Norroway, in his Popular Rhymes and Nursery Tales, and commented that it was a modern version of the "very old tale" Black Bull of Norroway, mentioned in The Complaynt of Scotland (1548).

-Folklorist Joseph Jacobs also remarked on its mention in The Complaynt of Scotland and in Phillip Sidney's Arcadia.
+English scholar James Orchard Halliwell republished the Scottish tale The Bull of Norroway, in his Popular Rhymes and Nursery Tales, and commented that it was a modern version of the "very old tale" Black Bull of Norroway, mentioned in The Complaynt of Scotland (1548).
+Similarly, folklorist Joseph Jacobs remarked on its mention in The Complaynt of Scotland and in Phillip Sidney's Arcadia.

 Analysis

 Tale type

-The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 425A, "The Animal as Bridegroom". in this tale type, the heroine is a human maiden who marries a prince that is cursed to become an animal of some sort.
+The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 425A, "The Animal as Bridegroom".
+In this tale type, the heroine is a human maiden who marries a prince that is cursed to become an animal of some sort.
 She betrays his trust and he disappears, prompting a quest for him.

 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".